BlueDrink9/env/README.md

 Updates the configuration if install is run again.
 Uses Amir Salihefendic's Ultimate Vim Configuration https://github.com/amix/vimrc

+Clones and installs color schemes from: flazz https://github.com/flazz/vim-colorschemes
+Allows selection of a color scheme, and a shorcut to change it: `./install.sh -vc`

 ### Nano

 Simple nano config: